DevExpress-Examples/maui-data-form/README.md

 <img src="./Images/data-form-example-iphone.png" alt="DevExpress Data Form for iOS" height="700"> <img src="./Images/data-form-example-pixel.png" alt="DevExpress Data Form for Android" height="700">

 See the following help topic for more information: [DevExpress Data Form for .NET MAUI](https://docs.devexpress.com/MAUI/403640/data-form).

+You can also refer to the following YouTube video for instruction on how to get started with the Data Form Control: [Adding a Data Form to Your .NET MAUI App](https://www.youtube.com/watch?v=imUCmru5Lwc&ab_channel=DevExpress).

 ### Customize the Data Form Appearance